satnaing/satnaing.dev/contents/how-do-i-develop-my-portfolio-website-blog.md

 coverImageHeight: "700"
 datetime: 2022-03-25T16:55:12.000+00:00
 tags:
   - NextJS
   - TailwindCSS
   - HeadlessCMS
   - Blog
 author: Sat Naing
 type: article
 coverImage: https://res.cloudinary.com/noezectz/image/upload/v1648227332/SatNaing/satnaing-portfolio-and-blog_z3lxkb.png
 title: How Do I Develop My Portfolio Website & Blog
+description:
-description: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.
+  My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.
+excerpt:
-excerpt: My journey about planning, designing and developing my very first portfolio website and my personal blog.
+  My journey about planning, designing and developing my very first portfolio website and my personal blog.
 Thoughts about my motivation for this project and experiences.
 slug: how-do-i-develop-my-portfolio-and-blog
 featured: true
 category: How Do I
+language: "English"
 ---

 My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.

 ## Motivation

 I've been always thinking about launching my own website with my custom domain name (**satnaing.dev**) since my college student life.
 But that never happened until this project.
 I've done several projects and works about web application development but I didn't make an effort to do this.

 So, "what about blog?" you may ask.
 Yeah, blog also has been in my project list for some time.
 I always wanted to make a blog project using some of the latest technologies.
 However, I've been busy with my works and other projects so that blog project has never been started.

 In these days, I tend to develop my own projects with the focus in good quality rather than quantity.
 After the project is done, I usually put a proper readme file in the github repo.
 But github repo readme is only suitable for technical aspects (this is just my thought).
 I want to write down my experiences and challenges.
 Thus, I decided to make my own blog.
 Plus, at this point, I have decent experiences and confidence to develop this project.